IN ELIGIBLE PATIENTS WITH STAGE 2 T1D

 Molly & Aubri: personal experience

 Molly is Aubri's mother and her caregiver.
-Watch them talk about Aubri's T1D diagnosis, the opportunity TZIELD provided in delaying the onset of insulin-dependence, and what it means for them both.
+Watch them talk about Aubri's T1D diagnosis, the opportunity TZIELD provided in delaying the onset of insulin-dependent (Stage 3) T1D, and what it means for them both.

 Ask your doctor about screening for T1D